inkerrors/inkerrors/README.md

 - (minjun) \*side eye*

 ![drifloon](https://barbara.crd.co/assets/images/gallery27/d9ff1ba5_original.gif?v=66afe876) **byi** *!*
-- easily annoyed due to anger issues. i'm sorry if i randomly lash out/snap at you, i promise i'm not angry or anything.
 - despite me being easily annoyed, i can be annoying.
 - no tone tags needed, but if you need them yourself i can use it around you.